 How Do Families Choose Between Public and Private Schools

-A Policy Brief on school choice by Jane Arnold Lincove, Joshua M. Cowen, and Jason Imbrogno.
+A policy brief and technical report on school choice by Jane Arnold Lincove, Joshua M. Cowen, and Jason Imbrogno.

 For two decades, education reform in America has focused on giving students choices beyond being assigned by home address to a single traditional district-run public school.
 This is partly why policymakers in New Orleans and a number of other urban centers have instituted a “portfolio” of publicly-supported education options that includes traditional district-run public schools, public charter schools, and voucher-supported private schools.
 In theory, competition from charter and voucher schools will create additional pressure for public schools to improve in order to retain students and associated per-capita funding.
 But whether this competition arises in practice depends on whether families consider both public and voucher schools and how they choose among available school options.